TRS responds to all public record requests in compliance with the Illinois Freedom of Information Act, 5 ILCS 140.

-Members do not need to submit a FOIA request to receive an answer from TRS.
-Please contact the Member Services Department, email@example.com, to allow us to efficiently respond to your needs rather than submitting a FOIA request.
+Members do not need to submit a FOIA request to receive benefit information.
+Please contact the Member Services Department, email@example.com, to allow us to efficiently respond to your needs.

 This portal provides convenient 24-hour access to request and receive public records from TRS.
 You will receive an email letting you know when the response to your record request is ready in the Public Records Center.